 How much does a Massage Therapist earn in the United States?
-The average Massage Therapist salary in the United States is $50,026 as of January 16, 2019, but the range typically falls between $44,773 and $57,471.
+The average Massage Therapist salary in the United States is $50,466 as of March 28, 2019, but the range typically falls between $45,169 and $57,976.
 Salary ranges can vary widely depending on many important factors, including education, certifications, additional skills, the number of years you have spent in your profession.
 With more online, real-time compensation data than any other website, Salary.com helps you determine your exact pay target.
+View Cost of Living in Major Cities

 Take just three simple steps below to generate your own personalized salary report.